KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 -----------

 TODO: Check this with random mages in the wild!
-Magic
-works different between enemies and the Avatar, who requires a spellbook.
+Magic works different between enemies and the Avatar, who requires a spellbook.
+Spells are actually items they can equip and "throw" at you.
+This makes spellcasters especially dangerous.
-State magic is
+When killed, these items are removed from them so you can't access them natually.
+However, I distinctly remember a few jesters around the castle of the white dragon that spawned with death bolts or something like that, and which I could loot (in the original)

 ## Hit probabilities